Hungary: Risk Assessment

 Prime Minister Viktor Orbán and his conservative Fidesz-Hungarian Civic Union (Fidesz) party were re-elected for a third four-year term in the April 2018 elections.
-After a nationalist anti-immigrant campaign in opposition to the EU on the dispersal of migrants, Fidesz obtained a landslide victory with two thirds of the seats in Parliament.
+After a nationalist anti-immigrant campaign, in opposition with the EU on the distribution of migrants, Fidesz obtained a landslide victory with two-thirds of the seats in Parliament.
 The election was marked by an exceptionally high turnout: 68%, the highest since 1994.
-This absolute majority in Parliament allows the government to push through key legislation without needing cross-party agreement, and increases its control over state institutions.
-A number of sectorial taxes, which were criticized by the European Commission for mainly targeting foreign-owned operators, are likely to remain in place.
-These include an advertising tax on media, a retail tax, and a tax on energy sector entities if they do not invest in Hungary.
-In this context, relations with the European Commission will likely remain tense.
-Moreover, the European Parliament had already voted in September 2018 to initiate disciplinary action against Hungary over alleged breaches of the EU's core values, including the rule of law, freedom of the media and NGOs, and an insufficient fight again corruption.
-The suspension of Hungary’s voting rights would be the next punitive measure, but this is highly unlikely as it requires a unanimous decision from the European Council.
+This absolute majority in Parliament allows the government to push through key legislation without needing cross-party agreements and increases its control over state institutions.
+The next parliamentary election is scheduled for the spring of 2022.
+Six Hungarian opposition parties, including the Democratic Coalition, the Socialists, the liberals, and the formerly far-right and now center-right Jobbik, have united to defeat Fidesz and formed the United Opposition.
+Polls published in November 2021 indicated a close race with no sure winner.